ST. PETERSBURG — The six candidates for City Council gathered Monday evening in the very chamber to which they aspire to serve.

 Later, Bean told the Tampa Bay Times that he did not vote for Trump.

 Trying to distinguish themselves in the race for the District 2 seat were Brandi Gabbard and Barclay Harless.
-Each is hoping to follow in the footsteps of City Council member Jim Kennedy, who has reached the term limit.
+Each is hoping to follow in the footsteps of City Council member Jim Kennedy, who is term-limited.
 District 2 covers most of northeastern St. Petersburg up to Feather Sound, the Gateway and Gandy areas.

 Harless, 32, a Bank of the Ozarks manager, has been endorsed by Kennedy and repeatedly spoke about his concern for small business, financial accountability and the need to rebuild the city's infrastructure.